 Certificate re-keying is the re-issuance of a certificate using the same subject information and expiration date ("validTo" field) but with a new key-pair.
-Furthermore, everything listed in section 1.3.3 applies. .
+Furthermore, everything listed in section 1.3.3 applies.
+Reasons for re-keying may be (this list is not restrictive):